AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/adobe/dataset.md

 ![](../../../images/governance-privacy-security/consent/adobe/dataset-prep/enable-dataset.png)

 The dataset is now saved and enabled for use in [!DNL Profile].
-If you are planning using the Platform Web SDK to send consent data to Profile, you must select this dataset as the [!UICONTROL Profile Dataset] when setting up your [edge configuration](../../../../edge/fundamentals/datastreams.md).
+If you are planning using the Platform Web SDK to send consent data to Profile, you must select this dataset as the [!UICONTROL Profile Dataset] when setting up your [datastream](../../../../edge/fundamentals/datastreams.md).

 ## Next steps